Probing the sensitivity of dark energy dynamics to equation of state parametrization flexibility: Introduction

-In this work, we investigate these possibilities in detail.
-In addition to the CPL model, we consider two well studied two-parameter parametrizations, the Barboza–Alcaniz (BA) model~\cite{Barboza:2008rh} and the exponential (EXP) model~\cite{Dimakis:2016mip}.
+In this work, we investigate to what extent such phantom-like features are driven by the choice of parametrization and how robustly they are supported by current data.
+In addition to the CPL model, we consider two well studied two-parameter parametrizations, the Barboza–Alcaniz (BA) model~\citep{Barboza:2008rh} and the exponential (EXP) model~\citep{Dimakis:2016mip,Pan:2019brc}.
 To further extend our analysis, we introduce two additional two-parameter forms, the power-law (PL) parametrization, $w(a)=w_0/a^\alpha$, and its generalization, the modified power-law (MPL) parametrization, $w(a)=w_0/(1+a^\alpha)$.
-These monotonic parametrizations introduce no additional free parameters beyond those of CPL, while allowing for a more flexible evolution of the dark energy EoS, particularly beyond the low-redshift regime where the CPL expansion is expected to be valid.
+These parametrizations are introduced as phenomenological forms designed to explore how different functional extrapolations of $w(a)$ impact the inferred evolution.
+Despite having the same number of free parameters as CPL, they allow for distinct redshift dependence, particularly beyond the regime where low-redshift expansions are expected to be valid.

+In the absence of strong theoretical guidance, the choice of parametrization introduces an element of arbitrariness.
+The goal of this work is therefore to assess how different parametrizations influence the inferred behaviour of the EoS and to what extent current data can robustly constrain such features.